Sage Bambino Plus Review

 There aren’t a number of, to be honest, that I’ve discovered over the past couple of years.

-Utilizing the Sage Bambino Plus in an Office – Quick Tip
+Using the Sage Bambino Plus in an Office – Quick Tip

-So why these guys didn’t think to add basically maybe 1cm of height to this tiny machine, by designing a drip tray which uses all of the depth of the machine, I’m unsure.
+So why these guys didn’t think to add literally maybe 1cm of height to this tiny machine, by designing a drip tray which uses all of the depth of the machine, I’m unsure.
 Maybe I’m missing something – probably, I’m no machine designer!

 If whatever you’re utilizing is too tall to fit under the wand, such as a bottle, just remove the drip tray, pull the Bambino to the edge of the desk/worktop, and push the wand into position above a bottle.
 Then screw the cap on and basically empty it at the end of the day when you also empty the drip tray (which will still need emptying as the solenoid valve will dump water directly in there after pulling shots).

-To be fair, straight out of the box the Bambino would probably beat the Classic in a scrap, in terms of espresso coffee quality & shot consistency thanks to the PID on the Bambino which the classic lacks, and the 9 bar pressure of the Bambino vs 12 bars with the Classic.
+To be fair, straight out of the box the Bambino would probably beat the Classic in a scrap, in terms of espresso coffee coffee quality & shot consistency thanks to the PID on the Bambino which the classic lacks, and the 9 bar pressure of the Bambino vs 12 bars with the Classic.

-You can very easily & cheaply (about a tenner) switch out the over pressure valve spring to make it 9 bar, and for around £100 you can mod the classic to do away with the need for temperature surfing.
+You can really easily & cheaply (about a tenner) switch out the over pressure valve spring to make it 9 bar, and for around £100 you can mod the classic to do away with the need for temperature surfing.

-While machines like the Bambino are literally designed to last the 2 year warranty, and any more work with you get out of it after that is considered a bonus – the Classic is a more old school machine which can be fettled with, serviced and maintained over the years & will probably still be going bold in ten or even twenty years if looked after.
+While machines like the Bambino are basically designed to last the 2 year warranty, and any more work with you get out of it after that is considered a bonus – the Classic is a more old school machine which can be fettled with, serviced and maintained over the years & will probably still be going bold in ten or even twenty years if looked after.

 The classic isn’t for everyone, it’s definitely not as user friendly and as beginner friendly as the Bambino.

-But, for anyone who sees themselves as a home barista, and is focused on being able to pull the extremely fantastic quality shots possible, and doesn’t mind doing a bit of modding, at the same RRP the Classic might be a better match.
+But, for anyone who sees themselves as a home barista, and is focused on being able to pull the extremely best quality shots possible, and doesn’t mind doing a bit of modding, at the same RRP the Classic might be a better match.

 Full Sage Bambino Plus Review